ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 These results sound promising but this is only a training model so the results are still quite unstable and need to be cross validated by testing on other hubs.

 ### 2.6 Visual Comparison
 We use visuals to observe how well our predicted states match up to the actual performance of Hubs implied by the attendance figures.

 Given the large variation in attendance week to week, these plots will look quite messy to if you haven't seen them before.
-For example what we want to see is that when there is a high probability of the hub being in an above active state (State 2) that this looks very similar to attendance at the same point on the X-axis.
-When we have a longer period of being in State 2 in (Implied State plot) we want to the corresponding probability line for State 2 (red) to be at the top in the (Probabilities plot) this is largely what we see which is promising.
+For example, what we want to see is that when there is a high probability of the hub being in an above active state (State 2) that this looks very similar to attendance at the same point on the X-axis.
+When we have a longer period of being in State 2 in (Implied State plot), we want to the corresponding probability line for State 2 (red) to be at the top in the (Probabilities plot).

+This is largely what we see which is promising.

 ![x]({{ site.baseurl }}/images/cha_dfsg_images/x.png)